SenthilVikram/Digit-Prediction-on-Tkinter/README.md

 # Tkinter_Practice_Project_Digit_Predictor
-MNIST digit classification model is trained and the weights are stored.
+MNIST digit classification model is trained and the weights are saved.

-Stored weights are used to predict digits in tkinter
+Saved weights are loaded and used to predict digits in tkinter

-You may choose to only download weights file and tkinter code to see the results.

 Sample outputs: